 How long does a balance inquiry hold take to clear at a gas station?

-Typically 24 to 72 hours, though I've seen it stretch to 4โ5 days in a couple of cases (I'm not 100% sure why it varies โ could be the specific gas station's payment processor).
+Typically 24 to 72 hours, though I've seen it stretch to 4–5 days in a couple of cases.
 If your balance looks weirdly low after a pay-at-pump purchase, wait a couple of days and check again at jokercard.ca before assuming something went wrong.

-Bottom line: jokercard.ca is your go-to, it takes under a minute, and it costs you nothing.
-Keep the card handy, know your balance before you hit the checkout line, and don't let the thing expire with money still on it.
+jokercard.ca is your go-to for a balance check: takes under a minute and costs you nothing.
+Know your exact balance before you hit a checkout — online or in-store — watch the expiry date, and buy in-store from a retailer you trust.
 That's really all there is to it.